Riester pension goes investment products: What the retirement savings depot really means for banks and insurance companies

 December 2025

-Cabinet resolution ✓ Done
+Cabinet decision ✓ Done

 Q1 2026

-Bundestag consultations & adoption NOW
+Bundestag consultation & adoption NOW

-Parliamentary consultation and voting in the Bundestag.
+Parliamentary consultation and vote in the Bundestag.

 Q1/Q2 2026

-Bundesrat & signing →
+Bundesrat & signature →

-Intern: Platform selection
+Internal: Platform selection

-Bundesrat and execution by the Federal President
+Bundesrat and signing by the Federal President

 Q2/Q3 2026

-BaFin guidance & implementation → Intern: MVP development
+BaFin-Guidance & Implementation → Internal: MVP development

-Regulatory execution instructions expected.
-Intern: Technological implementation is ongoing.
+Regulatory guidance expected.
+Internal: Technological implementation underway.

 Q4 2026

-Intern: UAT, regulatory sign-off, go-live preparation.
+Internal: UAT, regulatory sign-off, go-live preparation.

 1 Jan.
 2027

-LEGAL MARKET LAUNCH ⚠ DEADLINE
+STATUTORY MARKET START ⚠ DEADLINE

 AVD offers must be available.
-No new Riester contracts can be concluded.
+No new Riester contracts possible anymore.

 Technology as a critical bottleneck factor

-The fincite approach: Production-ready, modular, banker-tested
+The fincite approach: Production-ready, modular, bank-tested

 • 81% of typical AVD requirements already covered

-• Open architecture: API-first, compatible with existing core banking systems
+• Open Architecture: API-first, compatible with existing core banking systems

 • SaaS without seven-figure setup investments

-• Awarded multiple times: Fintech Germany Award 2025, WealthTech100 2025, ESGFintech100 2025
+• Multiple award winner: Fintech Germany Award 2025, WealthTech100 2025, ESGFintech100 2025

 — Ronald Tuinenga, Product Owner Digital Investments, leading European retail bank